• Home

 Some 16,000 fireworks were fired off Taipei 101 tower over 5 minutes last New Year’s Eve.
 The show featured a 360-degree digital display, beam lights, lasers, multimedia animations and special effects fireworks.

 If crowds aren’t for you, head up to Elephant Mountain.
 Here you’ll be able to get an incredible view of the tower and lower-lying city.
 Just a heads up, it’s still going to be busy.
-So make sure to go early to grab a spot on one of the boulders.
+So make sure to go early to grab a spot on a boulder.
 Bring some snacks and drinks, and more importantly, remember to dress warmly.
+You can check out my Taiwan packing list if you’re not sure what to bring along on your trip.

 Celebrate Chinese New Year

-Much like Christmas in the western world, Chinese New Year is the biggest and most important annual celebration in Taiwan.
+Much like Christmas in the West, Chinese New Year is the biggest and most important holiday in Taiwan.

 Visiting Taiwan During Chinese New Year